dart-lang/site-www/src/_guides/language/effective-dart/usage.md

 But you can't "cross the streams".
 A library outside of `lib` should never use a relative import to reach a library under `lib`, or vice versa.
-Doing so will break Dart's ability to correctly tell if two library URIs refer to the same library.
+Doing so will break Dart's ability to correctly tell if two library URIs refer to the same library, which can lead to unexpected duplicated types.

 Follow these two rules:

 * An import path should never contain `/lib/`.
 * A library under `lib` should never use `../` to escape the `lib` directory.

+In summary, there is no profound reason to prefer the former—it's just shorter- but using a single style of imports within `lib` is required to avoid unexpected type duplication.

 ## Booleans